cognitedata/data-model-examples/README.md

     cdf login
     ```

+6. Load the environment variables from the .env file in the build folder:

+    ```bash
+    cd build
+    set -a; source .env; set +a
+    ```

-6. Look at the examples in each of the `./build/`sub-folders.
+7. Look at the examples in each of the `./build/`sub-folders.
 There is a README.md in each.

 ## About this template repository